datacenter/cilium-dc-design/index.md

 * Professional Support: Customers receive professional support, including SLAs, access to a dedicated support team, and potentially custom engineering services.
 * Enterprise Integration: Designed to integrate seamlessly into large-scale enterprise environments, offering improved reliability, scalability, and ease of management.

-This design best practice document is written with enterprise customers in mind and as such is taking advantages of Cilium Enterprise features.
-Where Enterprise features are used they will be called out and if possible an alternative for the Open Source version will be presented.
+This design best practice document is tailored for enterprise customers, utilizing Cilium Enterprise features.
+When enterprise features are mentioned, alternatives for the open-source version will be provided if possible.

 ## Goals

 The design goals for our Kubernetes networking solution focus on addressing the critical challenges faced by administrators when managing traffic flow and ensuring secure connectivity within and outside the Kubernetes cluster.
 Our approach is to implement a robust and scalable load-balancing strategy coupled with a secure networking model that bridges the gap between containerized applications and external non-containerized systems.

 ## Two Designs
-This design document outlines two potential approaches to achieving our networking objectives.
+This design document outlines two approaches to achieving our networking objectives.
 Each option has been crafted to cater to different priorities and operational considerations.

-Regardless of the options you choose **both** design can provide you with the following outcome:
+Regardless of the options you choose **both** designs can provide you with the following outcomes:

 * High Performance
-  * By using [Native Routing](https://docs.cilium.io/en/stable/network/concepts/routing/#native-routing) it is possible to increase the networking stack performances by removing the the Node-to-Node overlay as well as enabling advanced features like [BigTCP](https://docs.cilium.io/en/stable/operations/performance/tuning/#ipv4-big-tcp).
+  * By using [Native Routing](https://docs.cilium.io/en/stable/network/concepts/routing/#native-routing) it is possible to increase the networking stack performance by removing the the Node-to-Node overlay as well as enabling advanced features like [BigTCP](https://docs.cilium.io/en/stable/operations/performance/tuning/#ipv4-big-tcp).

   {: .note }
-  BigTCP is currently in beta and should not yet be enabled for production workloads however this design is ready for it and once it goes limited/stable can be enabled with a simple config flag.
+  BigTCP is currently in beta and should not be used for production workloads.
+However, this design is prepared for its future stable release, allowing it to be enabled easily with a simple configuration flag once it becomes available.

 * Efficient load balancing:
-  * load-balancing mechanism that effectively distributes external client traffic to services within the Kubernetes cluster
+  * Load-balancing that effectively distributes external client traffic to services within the Kubernetes cluster
   * Utilize cluster nodes to perform BGP peering, enabling Layer-3/Layer-4 Equal-Cost Multi-Path ECMP-based load balancing

 * External service security: